Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 ARTICLE VIII

-QUALIFICATION TO HOLD OFFICE:
+QUALIFICATIONS TO HOLD OFFICE

 Section 1